andygrove/kotlin-query/README.md

 `kotlin-query` is an in-memory SQL query engine based on Apache Arrow.

-See the companion book [How Query Engines Work](https://leanpub.com/how-query-engines-work/) for documentation.
+See the companion book [How Query Engines Work](https://leanpub.com/how-query-engines-work/) for design documentation.